 The following monographs in the Shaping American Lutheran Church Music series, and the book by Carl Schalk, have been published and disseminated to U. S. Lutheran seminaries and universities.
-They are also available for sale through the Lutheran University Press website, Amazon, Concordia Publishing House and MorningStar Music Publishers.
+They are also available for sale through Fortress Press, Amazon, Concordia Publishing House and MorningStar Music Publishers.

 I Walk with Angels: The Life and Work of James Engel

 The story of Engel's life as a parish musician, composer, and professor.166 pages.
 2019

 The life and vocation of a faithful and prolific Lutheran hymn writer.
 148 pages.
 2018

 Charles W. Ore: An American Original